karenpayneoregon/configuration-helpers-vb/readme.md

 a Json file generally named appsettings.json.
 The intent here is to layout how to use appsettings.json for desktop applications.

+### Make sure

+To read the `readme.md` files in the root of each project along with several have sub `readme.md` files in folders in some of the projects.

+### Note 1

+There are a mixture of the following projects

+- .NET Framework
+- .NET Framework Core

+### Note 2

+- There are examples for both `app.config` and 'appsettings.json' along with conventional `My.Settings` as some developers have a perference while others are open to alternative ways to store information.

 # Requires

 ![screen](ConfigurationHelper_vb/assets/Versions.png)

 :heavy_check_mark: Visual Studio 2019 or higher
+:heavy_check_mark: Create and populate the following database using [this script](https://gist.github.com/karenpayneoregon/9bdf1a7d5310ac1d562b2326d79d6038).

 ### NuGet packages